 Thankfully there are many ways to extend the life of your herbs.
-Typically, herbs in the proper conditions can stay fresh for approximately 20 days.
+Typically, dried or preserved herbs in the proper conditions last for years.
 This means you no longer have to worry about tossing out herbs and wasting all your hard work.
 Below are all the tricks you must know to prevent your herbs from spoiling before you have the chance to use them.

 Tips For Bringing Herbs Home

 - Excess moisture can reduce the lifespan of the herb, so you need to make sure to wash the herbs properly with cold water and dry them up properly and make sure that not a single drop of moisture is left that could affect the taste of the herb.
 You can spread them out on a dry paper towel and pat them dry.

 - Some herbs, such as parsley, basil, cilantro, and mint, need proper storage not to spoil.
 The first step to do is to spin the base of the stem and remove the discolored part of the herb.
 Now take a jar filled with an inch of water in it and transfer them.
 Put the lid on the jar and store them in a refrigerator.
 It would be best if you kept in mind to change the water of the jar every day.
 This process will retain the moistures of the herbs.
 When you store basil, you need to keep them in a jar at room temperature as the basil turns black once refrigerated.